HomeToursTravel journalAboutFAQContact Book a tour →

 The Buna spring (Vrelo Bune) immediately beneath the tekija is the region's most dramatic natural feature — one of the strongest karst springs in Europe by volume, discharging an average of 43 cubic metres of water per second.
 The water emerges from an underwater cave system that extends several kilometres inland through the Podveležje plateau.
 It is cold (around 10°C), intensely clear, and drinkable at the source.
 The Buna river flows for just 9 km before joining the Neretva near Mostar — one of the shortest rivers in the Balkans.

 Practical notes: the site is pedestrian-only for the final 200 metres; parking is in a lot at the village entrance.
 The path is flat, accessible, and open year-round.
-The tekija tends to close by 18:00 in winter and stays open until 20:00 in high summer.
+Opening hours roughly 8:30–20:30 in summer with reduced hours in the off-season (typically closing by around 17:00); hours can be affected by prayer times — check at the entrance.
 Crowds peak between 11:00 and 15:00 in July–August; early morning and late afternoon are quieter.

 Where is it?